 The Contractor agrees to furnish a performance bond for 100 percent of the contract price.
-Th.is performance bond is one that is executed in connection with a contract to assure payment as required by law of all persons supplying labor and material in the execution of the work provided for in the contract.
+This performance bond is one that is executed in connection with a contract to assure payment as required by law of all persons supplying labor and material in the execution of the work provided for in the contract.

-8. Plans and Specifications:3
+8. Plans and Specifications:

-All construction shall be in accordance with Plans and MAG Specifications except as noted on the plans or contract documents.
+All construction shall be in accordance with Plans and Specifications except as noted on the plans or contract documents.
 If discrepancies arise the Engineer's field representative will resolve the differences and his decision will be final.

-9. Storm Water Pollution Prevention Plans:3
+9. Storm Water Pollution Prevention Plans:

 The Contractor shall fulfill and implement the Storm Water Pollution Prevention Plans as instructed in the Specification Book or noted in the Construction Plan Sheets.
+There is no separate pay item for this and is incidental to this project.